Appearance

 Power Configuration

-- Working Voltage — AC voltage at the venue (120V or 240V)
+- Working Voltage — AC voltage at the venue (for example, 120V or 240V)

 - Max Amps per Circuit — Circuit breaker rating